 - Providing a forum for contracts and collective event planning.

 Becoming a member of the state trade organization should be an integral part of any winery’s development plans.
-We invite you to join as an associate member in the years leading to your formal licensing, and welcome you as a full member upon formal licensing.
+We invite you to join as a Winery In-Planning member in the years leading to your formal licensing, and welcome you as a full member upon formal licensing.

 Join the Maryland Wineries Association

-Associate member.
-Individuals or corporations who are in the process of developing/licensing a winery are encouraged to join the Maryland Wineries Association as associate members.
-Proof of intent is required, which may include business plan outline, architectural drawings, correspondence with State or TTB regarding licensing, etc. The MWA plays an integral role in winery startup by advocating on the local/zoning/state/federal level for its members.
+Winery In-Planning Member.
+Individuals or corporations who are in the process of developing/licensing a winery are encouraged to join the Maryland Wineries Association as Winery In-Planning members.
+The MWA plays an integral role in winery startup by advocating on the local/zoning/state/federal level for its members.

 Full Member.
 Full membership is open to licensed, bonded Class 3 and Class 4 wineries in Maryland.
 Proof of State licensure and TTB permitting are necessary.
 Full members have a board seat and voting rights to set industry policy.